alexwlchan/alexwlchan.net/README.md

 *   Uses the cached API response and a template to render an HTML snippet

 Polling the Twitter API requires a set of API tokens, but I check in the cached responses (see `_tweets`).
-This means that I can fetch the tweet data on a local machine, but when I push to Travis, it doesn't need my credentials to render the tweet.
+This means that I can fetch the tweet data on a local machine, but when I push to CI, it doesn't need my credentials to render the tweet.

 Because I render the tweets at compile time, I can change the appearance of old tweets by updating the template, without having to edit old posts.
 That's part of why I keep the entire API response – in case I later need data I'd thrown away the first time.